marioshamhon/Tic-Tac-Toe/README.md

 </ul>

 ### How to play the game
-Follow these steps to create two instances of the game where one instance is the host and the other instance is the client:
+Follow these steps to set up the game:
 <ol>
     <li>Download this project from this repository, save it somewhere on your device, and unzip the files.</li>
     <li>Launch Unity and open the project in Unity</li>